RHDZMOTA/driving_records/README.md

 ### Instructions

-This instructions are mainly for anyone who easily forgets what he/she has done (myself included).
+This instructions are mainly for anyone who easily forgets what he/she has done (myself).

 To run this scripts in any android device: